 - Serve the deceased’s favourite foods.
 Funeral homes usually offer coffee and water as standard drinks, but you can put a unique spin on your celebration of life catering by serving your loved one’s favourite dishes.
 What better way to remember the dead than by putting all their favourite foods on the catering menu?
 For a more free-flowing event, you can also request your guests to bring a specific food item to help them get in the spirit of things.
 There are plenty of celebration of life food ideas you can use, so use your imagination to put your own spin on the celebration.

 Celebrating the life of the departed offers you, family, and friends to process your feelings, make it easier to say goodbye, and eventually open the doorway towards healing.
 Breaking bread with others and sharing your memories can also help you all get some closure.
 Give it a shot when you’re looking for a more positive way to approach a loved one’s passing.

-Elle Cuisine offers first-rate food choices and celebration of life catering in Toronto.
-We offer highly customizable menus to help you commemorate the life of your loved one.
+Elle Cuisine offers first-rate food choices and catering for celebration of life events, wakes, and funeral reception parties in Toronto and the GTA.
+We offer highly customizable menus and a no-stress catered experience to help you commemorate the life of your loved one.
+There’s no need to worry about whether the funeral home offers a catering menu or what type of food to take to a funeral or celebration of life event, we’ve got you covered.
 We provide services through all the stages of organizing this event, from planning and menu development to staffing and cleanup.
 Call us at (647) 484-3073 to get in touch with our event planners and make your celebration of life truly memorable.